robcholz/automathwork/README.md

   }
 }
 ```
+This is an example file. you can remove/add more subjects following the format above.

 `"This field will be the title of the combobox items": {}` this field will be the title of the combobox items.

 `homework.prompt` the prompt to generate homework.